ivillamadrid/FloodMapping/docs/source/operational_appx.rst

   D=\sum_{K} \left(Fwd_{CNN}(Img_{K,\Omega_1}^{n}), Img_{K, \Omega_2}^{n+T}\right)_{metric}

-The Forward-CNN engine or predictor, is a substitute of a physically based simulation, and for this case the selected configuration applies four "convolutional+pooling" downsampling layers, and afterwards another four upsamplings (U-shape) connecting with attention gates, layers of the same Width-Height, and for simplicity identical domains :math:`\Omega`.
+The Forward-CNN engine or predictor, is a substitute for a physically based simulation, in this case the selected configuration applies four "convolutional+pooling" downsampling layers, and afterwards another four upsamplings (U-shape) connecting with attention gates, layers of the same Width-Height, and for simplicity an identical domain :math:`\Omega`.

 This initial Set-Up might require a CNN with as much as 57 M parameters to optimize, for a mosaic of 100 training images, and run in a few minutes both for training and prediction with Graphical Processor Units (GPU).